 It is notable that the X-E1 has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the X-E1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-E1 was succeeded by the Fujifilm X-E2, while the PEN-F does not have a direct successor.
+Both the X-E1 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The X-E1 was replaced by the Fujifilm X-E2, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-E1 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-E1 better than the Olympus PEN-F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.